HariharanSoundarajan/Phonebook/README.md

 Technology Stack:

-Java Servlets and JSP: For server-side logic and dynamic web page generation.
+•Java Servlets and JSP: For server-side logic and dynamic web page generation.
 JDBC: Facilitates interaction with the MySQL database for CRUD operations on contact data.
 MySQL Database: Stores contact information securely.
 Apache Tomcat: Web server for deploying and running the Java web application.